 Given the complexity of interactions within the CZ, direct data supporting the nuanced understanding of subsurface and stream physico-chemical interactions are rare.
-This research gap emphasises the need for detailed datasets that can capture the

-- 55 intricacies of CZ dynamics Addressing this need, our study presents a novel dataset centred on the (Stewart et al., 2022).
+This research gap emphasises the need for detailed datasets that can capture the intricacies of CZ dynamics (Stewart et al., 2022).

 Our study complements existing Critical Zone research efforts across Europe and beyond.
-Various observatories, such as the TERENO Wüstebach Catchment in Germany, have advanced our understanding of soil moisture dynamics, land-atmosphere exchange, and hydrological processes through dense sensor networks (?).
-Similarly, the SoilTrEC network of observatories across Switzerland, Austria, Greece, and the Czech Republic focusses on soil transformation, biogeochemical cycling, and the - 60 impacts of land use (?).
-The Calhoun CZO in the USA provides insights into deep soil biogeochemical processes, particularly carbon cycling and hydrological connectivity (?).
+Various observatories, such as the TERENO Wüstebach Catchment in Germany, have advanced our understanding of soil moisture dynamics, land-atmosphere exchange, and hydrological processes through dense sensor networks (Heistermann et al., 2021).
+Similarly, the SoilTrEC network of observatories across Switzerland, Austria, Greece, and the Czech Republic focusses on soil transformation, biogeochemical cycling, and the impacts of land use (Guo and Lin, 2016).
+The Calhoun CZO in the USA provides insights into deep soil biogeochemical processes, particularly carbon cycling and hydrological connectivity (Lee et al., 2023).

-Our dataset from the Weierbach Experimental Catchment (WEC) in Luxembourg.
-Chosen for its provides high-resolution temporal data on groundwater physicochemical parameters, with a particular focus on redox dynamics and pH fluctuations.
-Although many observatories investigate both surface and subsurface processes, high-frequency monitoring of subsurface

-65 redox dynamics zonation remains limited.
+Our dataset from the Weierbach Experimental Catchment (WEC) provides high-resolution temporal data on groundwater physicochemical parameters, with a particular focus on redox dynamics and pH fluctuations.
+Although many observatories investigate both surface and subsurface processes, high-frequency monitoring of subsurface redox dynamics zonation remains limited.
 Our study offers initial insight into vertical biogeochemical dynamics within the subsurface, contributing to a better understanding of redox zonation, subsurface hydrological pathways, and the interplay between hydrological variability and biogeochemical processes in temperate forested catchments.

 To address this gap, we present a novel dataset from the WEC in Luxembourg.
-With extensive prior research and its status as a CZ observatory, the WEC offers an unparalleled opportunity to delve into the provides a valuable opportunity to examine subsurface hydrological and biogeochemical processes shaping the CZ (Hissler et al., 2021).
+With extensive prior research and its status as a CZ observatory, the WEC provides a valuable opportunity to examine subsurface hydrological and biogeochemical processes shaping the CZ (Hissler et al., 2021).

-This paper introduces our methodology for data collection, focusing on the significance of subsurface architecture knowledge focussing on the importance of understanding subsurface architecture and the exploration of hydrological dynamics through the datasetdata set.
-By presenting this dataset, we aim to contribute to the a broader understanding of complex hydro-biogeochemical hydrobiogeochemical processes within the CZ at specific subsurface locations within a long-term experimental catchment.
-This

-75 effort not only enhances our comprehension of water resource dynamics but also underscores improves our understanding of the dynamics of water resources, but also highlights the importance of integrating hydrological and biogeochemical data for environmental monitoring and management.
+This paper introduces our methodology for data collection, focussing on the importance of understanding subsurface architecture and the exploration of hydrological dynamics through the data set.
+By presenting this dataset, we aim to contribute to a broader understanding of complex hydrobiogeochemical processes within the CZ at specific subsurface locations within a long-term experimental catchment.
+This effort not only improves our understanding of the dynamics of water resources, but also highlights the importance of integrating hydrological and biogeochemical data for environmental monitoring and management.

-2 The Weierbach Experimental Catchment (WEC)
+70 2 The Weierbach Experimental Catchment (WEC)

-- The catchment is located in the northwestern region of Luxembourg (Lat: 49.8273; Long: 5.7956) and has an area of 45 ha.
+The catchment is located in the northwestern region of Luxembourg (Lat: 49.8273; Long: 5.7956) and has an area of 45 ha.
 The WEC is a forested headwater catchment within the Alzette River basin (Pfister et al., 2017).
 The catchment is located in the Ardennes massif, which is distinguished by an elevated subhorizontal plateau and deep V-shaped valleys.
-It is subdivided in into three landscape units (Figure 1).
+It is subdivided into three landscape units (Figure 1).
 The plateau area is about 31 ha and has slopes between 0° and 5°.
 The hillslope area is about 14 ha and has slopes between 5° and 44° (Martínez-Carreras et al., 2016).
 The riparian area represents about 0.4 ha.
-The catchment's stream network consists of three tributaries that converge into a single stream and is bordered by a highly - 85 dynamic riparian zone composed primarily of litter degradation material and colluvium from the hillslopes (Antonelli et al., the footslope.
-The primary plateau has hosts a dense mixed forest with composed of 78% European beech trees Fagus sylvatica and 22% oak hybrids (Fabiani et al., 2022), where the Quercus petraea × Q. robur (Fabiani et al., 2022).
-The understory is dominated by blueberries, and Vaccinium myrtillus, while the riparian zone has features various short plants (Martínez-Carreras et al., 2015).
-The secondary plateau is primarily Norway spruce and Douglas fir. composed of Picea abies and Pseudotsuga menziesii.
-A detailed analysis of forest structure, including tree density and ecohydrological interactions, can be found in

-2020a, b).
-The riparian area in the catchment is narrow, flat, and well-defined well defined, with some areas where the riparian zone widens.
+The catchment's stream network consists of three tributaries that converge into a single stream and is bordered by a highly dynamic riparian zone composed primarily of litter degradation material and colluvium from the hillslopes (Antonelli et al., 2020a, b).
+The riparian area in the catchment is narrow, flat, and well defined, with some areas where the riparian zone widens.